MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 |Free disk space|600 MB recommended, after installation of all prerequisites<br>1.2 GB recommended if pre-trained models are installed|
 |Internet access|Needed to download R Client and any dependencies.
 If you do not have an internet connection, for the instructions for an [offline installation](#offline)|

+## MRO (R) and R Client version matrix

-Also included and required for R Client setup is [Microsoft R Open (MRO)](https://mran.microsoft.com/open).
+Included and required for R Client setup is [Microsoft R Open (MRO)](https://mran.microsoft.com/open).
 Microsoft R Open is a built-in dependency of Microsoft R Client.
 In offline scenarios when no internet connection is available on the target machine, you must manually download the MRO installer *of the version required by R Client*.
 Use only the link specified in the installer or in this article.
 Do NOT go to MRAN and download it from there or you may inadvertently get the wrong version for your Microsoft R product.

-## MRO (R) and R Client version matrix

 You can use links and instructions in this article to install either 3.4.1 or 3.4.3 versions of R Client.